pooya-mohammadi/deep_utils/README.md

 <p align="right">(<a href="#top">back to top</a>)</p>

 ## About the Project
-Many deep learning toolkits are available on GitHub; however, we didn't find one that suited our needs.
+Many deep learning toolkits are available on GitHub; however, we couldn't find one that would suit our needs.
-So, we created this enhanced one.
-This toolkit minimizes the deep learning teams' coding effort to utilize the functionalities of famous deep learning models such as MTCNN in face detection, yolov5 in object detection, and many other repositories and models in various fields.
-In addition, it provides functions for preprocessing, monitoring, and manipulating datasets that can come in handy in any programming project.
+So, we created this improved one.
+This toolkit minimizes the deep learning teams' coding efforts to utilize the functionalities of famous deep learning models such as MTCNN in face detection, yolov5 in object detection, and many other repositories and models in various fields.
+In addition, it provides functionalities for preprocessing, monitoring, and manipulating datasets that can come in handy in any programming project.

 **What we have done so far:**
 * The outputs of all the models are standard numpy